plandes/util/README.md

 List the contents of the directory.

 Options:
-  -h, --help                    show this help message and exit --version                     show the program version and exit -f, --format STRING   short   the output format <short|long>
+  -h, --help                        show this help message and exit --version                         show the program version and exit -f, --format <long|short>  short  the output format

 $ python ./fsinfo.py -f short
 __pycache__  fsinfo.py